jesse-d-marder/crypto-forecast/README.md

 Planning: I wanted to roughly follow the methodology used by Helder Sebastiao and Pedro Godinho in their article "Forecasting and trading cryptocurrencies with machine learning under changing market conditions," published 06 Jan 2021 (https://rdcu.be/cMaLB).
 The authors examined the predictability of three major crytocurrencies - Bitcoin, Ethereum, and Litecoin - using machine learning techniques for the period April 15, 2015 - March 03, 2019.
 In the original version of this project (completed as part of the Codeup Data Science curriculum) I focused solely on Bitcoin due to time constraints.
 This repository expanded on that initial effort to compare Bitcoin with Litecoin and Ethereum.

 Acquire: The data for this project consists of daily open, high, low, and close prices as well as volume data for Bitcoin, Ethereum, and Litecoin from 2016-08-24 - 2022-04-21 and was acquired using the Coinbase Pro API.
 An account and API key are required for access.
 Scripts to acquire this data are included in acquire.py.
 Without a Coinbase Pro account the data can be accessed via the csvs included in the repository.
+Data starts and ends at the same data for all currencies for better comparison.

 Prepare: The prepare.py module cleans the data and also contains a function to add features and targets (regression and classification) to the dataframes.
 Anomalous values (particularly with the low price on specific days) were explored and handled.